Up the pole

 In confusion or error - The Daily News, April 1896:

-"She remonstrated with the latter, and told him he was 'up a pole' - i.e. in the wrong".
+"She remonstrated with the latter, and told him he was 'up a pole' - that is, in the wrong".

 In trouble or difficulty - A. R. Marshall's Pomes from Pink 'Un, 1897: